 - Do you work well in a team-oriented and/or independent work environment?

-Upon first glance, these questions may not seem relatable to your future or present position, but if you look at your current job responsibilities, you’ll find that you have many transferable skills, and are able to make them work in a new career.
+Upon first glance, these questions may not seem relatable to your future or present position, but if you look at your current job responsibilities, you’ll find you have many transferable work skills and are able to use them in your new career of choice.

 If you are enthusiastic about a certain profession, energized at the prospect of a career change, wish to give back to your community, have a passion for a field of interest, and are set on making your mark on a new exciting venture, then you are ready to get started on your career change!

-Need additional help?
+Need help switching career paths?
 Reach out to Candace for assistance!